 1. Would You Please Itemize Your Bid?

-Many contractors prefer to give you a single, bottom-line price for your project, but this puts you in the dark about what they’re charging for each aspect of the job.
+Many contractors prefer to give you a single bottom-line price for your project, but this puts you in the dark about their charges for each aspect of the job.

-For example, if the original plan calls for wainscot in your bathroom, but you decide not to install it, how much should you be credited for eliminating that work?
+For example, if the original plan calls for wainscoting in your bathroom, but you decide not to install it, how much should you be credited for nixing that work?
 With a single bottom-line price, you have no way to know.

-If you get an itemized bid, it’ll show the costs for all of the various elements of the job, including:
+If you get an itemized bid, you can see the costs for all elements of the job, including:

 - Demolition and hauling trash